 The most popular attraction in Lucerne is Chapel Bridge.
-Dating back to the 1300s, it is the oldest wooden-covered bridge in Europe and is home to paintings on the ceiling that shows you the history of Lucerne.
+Dating back to the 1300s, it is the oldest wooden-covered bridge in Europe and is home to paintings on the ceiling that show you the history of Lucerne.

-A stroll across it is a must and you can see views up the Reuss river and across Lake Lucerne too.
+A stroll across it is a must and you can see views up the Reuss River and across Lake Lucerne too.